-GOVERNMENT'S UNOPPOSED MOTION FOR PROTECTIVE ORDER
+UNOPPOSED MOTION FOR PROTECTIVE ORDER

-The United States of America, by and through the Acting United States Attorney for the District of Columbia, hereby respectfully moves the Court for the entry of a protective order governing the production of discovery in the above-captioned case.
-The government and counsel for defendant have reached an agreement as to the proposed protective order.
-Therefore, the government is authorized to represent to the Court that the defendant does not oppose this motion or the entry of the attached protective order.
+The United States of America hereby respectfully moves the Court for the entry of a protective order governing the production of discovery by the parties in the above-captioned case.
+The United States and counsel for Defendant have reached an agreement as to the proposed protective order.
+Therefore, the United States is authorized to represent to the Court that Defendant does not oppose this motion or the entry of the attached protective order.